 That is the way God intended it to be, it is still possible for you to achieve.
 But there is no time to lose.
 Reinforce the river banks.
 Bring in the dredges and deepen the bed.
 Keep the powerful currents in their proper channels.
 Only that measure of determination will preserve the love with which you began, there is very little in life that competes with that priority.

-This article was edited from the classic book Love for a Lifetime: Building a Marriage That Will Go the Distance -written by James C. Dobson (founder of the ministry Focus on the Family), published by Multnomah Gifts.
+This article was edited from the classic book Love for a Lifetime: Building a Marriage That Will Go the Distance -written by James C. Dobson, published by Multnomah Gifts.
 This book is for every man, woman, or couple who wants to strengthen the foundation and/or celebrate the success of their marriage relationship.
-And it’s ideal for gift-giving —not only to couples celebrating their anniversary, but to newlyweds, married couples, men and women who are engaged, and any couple who want to enhance their marriage.
+And it’s ideal for gift-giving —not only to couples celebrating their anniversary, but to newlyweds.
+Plus, you could give it to married couples, men and women who are engaged, and any couple who want to enhance their marriage.

 Filed under: Preparing for Marriage